hello-robot/stretch_web_teleop/README.md

 roslaunch stretch-web-interface web_interface_simulation.launch
 ```

-These commands launch the simulation environment, rosbridge websocket and stream videos respectively.
+These commands launch the simulation environment, rosbridge websocket respectively.

 Run `npm run start` in the `stretch-web-interface` directory.
 Open `localhost:3000` in your web browser to see the interface.